GosiaGie/antenka/README.md

 | `level` | `string` | **Required**.
 One of 'BEGINNER, MEDIUM, ADVANCED'|
 | `gender` | `string` | **Required**.
 One of `MALE, FEMALE` |
 | `benefitCardNumber` | `string` | Not required |
-Age in `PlayerProfile` is calculated based on user's birthday.

 ## Searching Match
-Results are based on a player's profile of user:
+Results are based on a user's player profile.
+They can be:
-1) matches with slots where user meets requirements (and other these matches' slots) or
+**1) matches with slots where user meets requirements (and other these matches' slots) or
-2) only slots where user meets the requirements.
+2) only slots where user meets the requirements.**
-Every 'Slot' has also has basic information about 'Match': 'eventID, name, dateTime, price, address'.
+Every 'Slot' has also basic informations about 'Match': 'eventID, name, dateTime, price, address'.
-User without player's profile can't find and sign up to a match Client sends only a maximal price.
-If user has an active benefit card, then only Benefit prices are checked.
+User without player's profile can't find and sign up to a match.
+Client sends only a maximal user's price for `Match`.
+If user has an active Benefit card, then Benefit prices are checked.
 If player doesn't have active benefit card, then only regular price are checked.
-If match doesn't have Benefit price, then for simplicity "regular price = benefit price"

 This API has two endpoints, which enables to find `Match'.
 Because of bidirectional relationalship between Match and Slot, results can be in structure: